-We do not sell or rent your personal information to third parties.
-Users of the Website can contact us at firstname.lastname@example.org to ask about their personal information.
+We do not sell or pass on your personal information to third parties unless you authorise us to do so.

-Before you can submit a question on LawSpot, we require your email address so that we can notify you when your question has been answered.
-This will never be published online or shared with our lawyer volunteers - your identity will be protected at all times.
-We also need to know which region you live in so that we can connect you to community legal services convenient to you.
+Before you can submit a question on LawSpot, we require your email address so that we can notify you when your question has been answered or if we offer to refer you to one of our partner lawyers.
+Your email address will never be published online or shared with our lawyer volunteers.
+We also need to know which region you live in for statistical purposes and so that we can offer to refer you to a partner lawyer nearby.

 If you are registered with LawSpot, we may send you emails about LawSpot, in addition to our customary question and answer-related communications.
-We will remove you from our mailing list at your request.
+We will remove you from our mailing list at your request to email@example.com.